IfcOpenShell/IfcOpenShell/win/readme.md

 |   build-all.cmd                   - Runs all of the build scripts for IFCOS and it dependencies in a row without pauses
 |   build-deps.cmd                  - Fetches and builds all needed dependencies for IFCOS
 |   BuildDepsCache-<ARCH>.txt       - Cache file created by build-deps.cmd
-|   build-ifcopenshell.cmd          - Builds IFCOS
+|   build-ifcopenshell.bat          - Builds IFCOS
 |   build-type-cfg.cmd              - Utility file used by the build scripts
-|   install-ifcopenshell.cmd        - Builds IFCOS's INSTALL project
+|   install-ifcopenshell.bat        - Builds IFCOS's INSTALL project
 |   readme.md                       - This file
 |   run-cmake.bat                   - Sets environment variables for the dependencies and runs CMake for IFCOS
 |   set-python-to-path.bat          - Utility for setting PYTHONHOME (read from BuildDepsCache-<ARCH>.txt) to PATH